newtonjin/phyper/README.md

 **The tutorial is an unforgiving server-side state machine.** Each `UpdateUserGuide` persists a bitmask.
 Get it wrong, tutorial loops or soft-locks.
 The server must track every guide completion exactly as the original did.

-**Document everything.** The 800+ line `README.md` and this write-up exist because past-me kept forgetting why things were done a certain way.
+**Document everything.** The 800+ line `phypershit.txt` and this write-up exist because past-me kept forgetting why things were done a certain way.
 Next NRpc method that needs implementing?
 Pattern's already here.

 **Mirror assets while you still can.** Game servers die first.
 CDNs (S3, CloudFront) survive longer — just static file hosting, nobody remembers to turn it off.
 That window closes eventually.
 Mirror early, mirror everything.

 ---

+Newton - Cybersecurity BLABALBALABALABAL AGAIN!

 *Phyper — March 2026*